 - Spread Betting Platform

 AvaTrade is committed to providing its traders with the best trading platform and trading tools available.
 The MT4-Spread Betting platform is the world’s most popular and customizable trading platform.
-With hundreds of financial instruments available, live price trading charts tailored to your needs and technical and fundamental analysis tools, the MT4 platform is the most innovative and flexible trading terminal available to retail traders.
-Learn more about the MT4 – Spread Betting Trading platform.
+With hundreds of financial instruments available, live price trading charts tailored to your needs, and technical and fundamental analysis tools, the MT4 platform is the most innovative and flexible trading terminal available to retail traders.
+Learn more about the AvaTrade Spread Betting Trading platform.
+(LINK to reg form)

 - Spread Betting with Leverage

-Leveraged trading, also known as trading on margin, allows UK traders to open greater positions in the market than what their capital might otherwise allow.
+When Spread Betting with AvaTrade, you can enjoy up to 400:1* leverage on your Spread Betting account.
+Leveraged trading, also known as trading on margin, enables UK traders to open larger positions in the market than those available to them from their existing capital.

-Leverage is a very powerful tool which enables traders to earn greater profits with smaller capital, thus magnifying profits.
-However, at the same time the losses might be larger due to the leveraged trading.
-This is an important factor each trader must take into account.
+Leverage is a very powerful tool that enables traders to earn greater profits with a smaller principal, thus magnifying profits.
+However, at the same time, the losses can be larger due to the leveraged trading.
+This is a crucial factor that each trader must consider.

 *Applies to Forex pairs.
 Maximum available leverage varies between markets and financial instruments.

 AvaTrade, a premier Spread Betting broker in the UK, offers its traders leveraged Spread Betting on a full range of markets, including more than 65 forex currency pairs, metals, energies, agricultural commodities, major indices, bonds from across the world, and a large variety of equities and ETFs.
 With such a large variety of financial products, you are sure to find the instruments that suit you.